 Most of our sales to customers are made on the basis of individual customer purchase orders.
 Many customers include cancellation provisions in their purchase orders.
 Trends within the industry toward shorter lead-times and "just-in-time" deliveries have resulted in our reduced ability to predict future shipments.
 As a result, we rely on orders received and shipped within the same quarter for a significant portion of our sales.
-Orders received and shipped in the first quarters of fiscal years 2019 and 2018 represented 69% and 41% of net sales, respectively, excluding consideration of any impact from the Warrant Shares.
-Sales made directly to customers during the first quarters of fiscal years 2019 and 2018 were 31% and 36% of net sales, respectively.
+Orders received and shipped in the second quarter of fiscal years 2019 and 2018 represented 39% and 37% of net sales, respectively.
+Sales made directly to customers during the second quarter of fiscal years 2019 and 2018 were 33% and 36% of net sales, respectively.
 The remaining sales were made through independent distributors.
 Our business relies on foreign-based entities.
 Most of our outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan and Israel.
-For the first quarter of fiscal years 2019 and 2018, approximately 14% and 21%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and these percentages could be higher in future periods.
-Foreign sales during the first quarter of fiscal years 2019 and 2018 constituted approximately 86% and 91%, respectively, of our net sales.
-Approximately 68% and 82% of foreign sales during the first quarters of fiscal years 2019 and 2018, respectively, were to customers located in the Asia-Pacific region.
+For the second quarter of fiscal years 2019 and 2018, approximately 15% and 21%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China, and these percentages could be higher in future periods.
+Foreign sales during the second quarter of fiscal years 2019 and 2018 constituted approximately 90% and 91%, respectively, of our net sales.
+Approximately 75% and 81% of foreign sales during the second quarters of fiscal years 2019 and 2018, respectively, were to customers located in the Asia-Pacific region.
 The remaining foreign sales were primarily to customers in Europe, Canada, and Mexico.